devhawk/proposals/nep-19.md

 > Note, generating richer contract type model in NCCS is straightforward in part because of the rich type information available in C#.
-Supporting some aspects of the new contract type model may be more difficult or impossible in Neo compilers for dynamic lanugages such as Python.
+Supporting some aspects of the new contract type model may be more difficult or impossible in Neo compilers for dynamic languages such as Python.
 The v2 format has been designed with such language limitations in mind.
 However, the contract type model is expected to evolve based on feedback from Neo compiler teams as they upgrade their compilers to enable the new debugger functionality.